aMytho/GlimBoi-Docs/content/docs/intro/introduction.md

 When you authorized the bot you got an access token.
 This token lasts for 1 hour.
 When it expires the bot should automatically refresh it.
 If you cannot get something to work you likely need to press the refresh token button or authorize again on the homepage.

 Congratulations - You have completed the auth process!
 You can now use GlimBoi to its full potential.
-This process may be changed after the official release.

-## Help
+### Help

 Need some assistance?
 You can recieve support at -
 - [Twitter DM](https://twitter.com/MythoGM)